 - Some employees feel intimidated.

 It’s another unfortunate fact that some workplaces are toxic.
 Employees oftentimes report an atmosphere of intimidation or pressure, and if they experience a minor slip or trip at their workplace, they won’t be likely to report their injuries.
-As a personal injury lawyer in West Lafayette, IN like our friends at Hall-Justice can explain, you always deserve a chance at compensation.
+As a personal injury lawyer like our friends at Hall-Justice can explain, you always deserve a chance at compensation.

 - A slip and fall lawyer can be a valuable friend.

 If you were pressured or shamed out of reporting your injuries, you can (and should) fight back.
 Even if you experienced a minor slip and fall, you deserve to be heard, and you deserve to be covered in case your injuries become a major health problem.
 If that minor injury develops into something more serious, you shouldn’t have to pay for your own medical care.

 - You never know how a minor accident can affect you.

 Unless you’re a doctor, it can be difficult to know how your minor injury can impact you in the long run.
 It’s not uncommon for a minor injury to lead to nagging pain much later down the line.
 It’s important to report your injury as soon as it happens, otherwise it’ll just be more difficult for you to file a personal injury claim.

 - Reporting your injury is just the first step.